Groscheri/csrf-seminar/peer-reviews/2/review.md

 ===

-The template used is a LaTeX article documentclass template which is suitable for this kind of report.
+The template used is a LaTeX "article" documentclass template which is suitable for this kind of report.
 It is scientific since lots of report use LaTeX as a tool for writing thesis or whatever.
 Thus, fonts and layout are easy to read.

-A web link is going outside the right margin in section 3.
+A web link is going outside the right margin in section 3 and all references and clickable links are surrounded by colored rectangle.
+This is because of LaTeX, you may probably add the "hidelinks" option when loading hyperref package.
+Code: \usepackage[bookmarks, hidelinks]{hyperref} % clickable links

 ===